Agios Georgios Hill, Nicosia: Palaeopathology

 Sherry Fox, Ioanna Moutafi, Eleanna Prevedorou and Despina Pilides analysed trauma patterns in 82 individuals from four sites in early Christian Cyprus.
 Three rural sites near the south coast, i.e. Kalavasos-Kopetra, Alassa-Ayia Mavri, and Maroni-Petrera and the hill of Agios Georgios furnished the dataset.
 Their results showed of the 24 adults recovered from Agios Georgios, 16 (67%) showed some kind of pathological lesion, while the remaining 8 (33%) present evidence of single trauma.
 On the other hand, among the 21 adults from the coastal sites, 9 (43%) show some sort of pathological lesion and only 4 (19%) display evidence of single or multiple trauma.
 The authors posited that the higher proportions in the case of the inland site could be explained by demographic differences between the two groups of samples.

 Endangered status

-Despite the manifest importance of the site in the centre of Nicosia, International Council on Monuments and Sites has listed Agios Georgios hill as endangered.
+Despite the manifest importance of the site in the centre of Nicosia, International Council on Monuments and Sites has not listed Agios Georgios hill as endangered.